 We invite submissions of moving image work on film, video and new media platforms.
 We feel strongly that the function of Screenworks is to provide an opportunity for practice research to undergo the equivalent rigorous peer-review process to that of traditional publication, and fully understand contributors’ need to evidence the impact and significance of their practice as research.
 Where submissions are documentation of interactive or installation work we encourage producers to consider the problems of documentation as part of the research process.
-We welcome work from doctoral students and post doctoral researchers, as well as those at the cutting edge of practice research both nationally and internationally.
+We welcome work from doctoral students and post-doctoral researchers, as well as those at the cutting edge of practice research both nationally and internationally.

 Guidelines for Contributors

-We are keen to showcase as many pieces of high quality screen media research as we can.
-Again, where submissions are documentation of interactive or installation work we encourage contributors to consider the problems of documentation as part of the research process.
+If your work is web-based, then simply supply the URL for review purposes.
+If your work takes any other form (e.g. an app, screen-based art installation or performance) or you have a problem with uploading it to Vimeo, then please contact us to arrange an alternative review method.
+We are keen to showcase as many pieces of high quality practice research as we can.
+Where submissions are documentation of interactive or installation work we encourage contributors to consider the problems of documentation as part of the research process.

-The Supporting Research Statement
+Supporting Research Statement

 There are many different kinds of screen media practice research.
 Our aim is to generate “new knowledge” in Communication, Media and Cultural Studies, Art and Design, Performing Arts and related fields.
 The purpose of the statement is not to “explain” the screenwork, but rather to offer a “route map” of the research process, as well as a means to provide evidence for the dissemination and wider impact of the practice.